 It is hard to believe, but “Music In Our Schools Month” is already here!
-This month is all about advocacy, so why not take this opportunity to show your community what you do every day to help your students learn music, as well as all of their subjects!
+This month is all about advocacy ~ so let’s take some time to show the community what we do!
 Here are 3 last minute concert ideas that you can easily execute without a lot of work!
-You can highlight all of the wonderful music your students have been working on all year in various settings, as well as connect parents to your classroom.
+You can highlight all of the wonderful music your students have been working on all year in various settings, as well as connect parents, other faculty and staff to your classroom.
 Here they are:

 - Have oldest grade level sing/ play for younger students/ vice versa

-- Have choir sing during morning entrance and/ or afternoon dismissal
+- Have the choir sing during morning entrance and/ or afternoon dismissal

-- Create a short video concert for some or all of your classes to put in a Dropbox and email link to parents
+- Create a short video concert for some or all of your classes and email the link to parents.

-Let’s look at the first one: have oldest grade level sing/ play for younger students/ vice versa.
-You can do this during a prep period or right before school for a select few.
+Have oldest grade level sing/ play for younger students/ vice versa.
+Invite an older class to one of your younger classes during the week.
 The benefit of this is to have your older students show your younger students what is possible and to have your younger students remind the older ones how far they have come!
-Class time can also be used to discuss what was heard ~ a great time to cover the critiquing portion of our music standards!
-If time allows, both classes can have this discussion together!
+Set aside class time to discuss what they have heard ~ a great time to cover the critiquing portion of our music standards!

 This is also a GREAT opportunity to set up a mentor program for those pumpkins who are more challenging.
 The younger children benefit because they look up to the older students and your older children are given a leadership role.
 I have seen the toughest students act so sweetly when given the responsibility.

-Idea number two: have choir sing during morning entrance and/ or afternoon dismissal.
+Have choir sing during morning entrance and/ or afternoon dismissal.
 This one is fairly easy to set up and takes little effort to execute.
-Parents are able to see what their child has been doing in your class, as well as teachers and administrators.
-Unfortunately, we also need to advocate to those that are in our building.
-For those outside of our buildings, emails can be sent to district level administrators and local reporters.
+(Also, it can be done outside, as many schools are not singing inside these days!)
+Parents are able to see what their children have been doing in your class, as well as teachers and administrators.
+Unfortunately, we also need to advocate to those in our building.
+For more visibility, email district level administrators and local reporters!

-As far as music to be sung or played, a monthly theme can be set up, if there isn’t one in place already or kids can practice music for upcoming performances.
+What to sing or play?
+A monthly theme can be set up, if there isn’t one in place already, or kids can practice music for upcoming performances.
 It is always a good idea to give concert repertoire a run through once or twice before a performance!!